TheMuffinManRL/holbertonschool-shell/basics/README.md

-2-bring me home script - changes the working directory to the user's home directory 3-listfiles script - lists files in long format 4-listmorefiles script - list all files including hidden in long format
+2-bring me home script - changes the working directory to the user's home directory 3-listfiles script - lists files in long format 4-listmorefiles script - list all files including hidden in long format 5-listfilesdigitonly script - lists all files(including hidden) with user and group ID's displayed numerically